TrucGiang204/AST_AUDIO/README.md

 ### 2. 🤖 Download pre-trained model
 You can download the pretrained AST model from [Hugging Face](https://huggingface.co/MIT/ast-finetuned-audioset-10-10-0.4593).
+After downloading, you can set the path to the checkpoint file by assigning it to args.audioset_ckpt.
+For example:```args.audioset_ckpt = '/path/to/ast-finetuned-audioset-10-10-0.4593.pth'```

 ### 3. 🧠 Start training